davidry777/Brickbrain-Rec-Engine/README.md

 # - Installs natural language processing features
 # - Loads LEGO data and generates embeddings
 # - Starts the API server on http://localhost:8000
+# - Launches Gradio interface on http://localhost:7860

+# Alternative: Use the Gradio launcher script
+./scripts/launch_gradio.sh
+# - Checks system health and starts services if needed
+# - Ensures all dependencies are running
+# - Launches the interactive Gradio interface
 ```

 ### Manual Setup (Step by Step)